ngocbh/voting-blockchain/README.md

 python vosy_app/vosy.py
 ```

-##### for example, with window users, ip address `0.0.0.0` is not avalible, so you need to run in localhost, so you have to follow this command in 4 cmd:
+##### for example, with window users, ip address `0.0.0.0` is not available, so you need to run in `127.0.0.1` instead, so you have to follow this command in 4 cmd:

 ```
 python bcb_server/orderer.py